charles-plessy/rnaSeqMiniCourse/RNA-Seq.md

 ls -l
 ```

+That will take ~2 minutes.
 After this job finishes running, there will be `fastqc.zip` and `fastqc.html` files in your data directory.

 Secure copy one report to your local computer so that we can look at a report:
 open another terminal tab or window and `cd` to the directory you would like to move the fastqc to on your local computer.
 Then copy the report to your current working directory: